| | | |

 Instant Pot Irish Beef Stew slurry COPYRIGHT © 2017 COOKING WITH CURLS

 Press the “Cancel” button.
-Ladle the Instant Pot Beef Stew into bowls and garnish with chopped fresh thyme.
+Ladle your delicious beef stew into bowls and garnish with chopped fresh thyme.

-• Try to cut the beef, potatoes and carrots into similar sized chunks so they cook evenly.
+• Try to cut the beef, potatoes and carrots into similar sized (1-2 inch) chunks so they cook evenly.

 • If you do not want to use wine, you can substitute a dark stout (like Guinness) or use all beef stock.